 Using the standard ground beef and ground pork mixture, this Meatball Recipe will be your go-to recipe whenever you need meatballs.
 With all the ways you can cook these meatballs, it’s fun to find your favorite way and serve them as is or pair with your favorite sauce.
 These would pair perfectly with Skins On Mashed Potatoes!
 For other meatball varieties, try my turkey meatballs and chicken meatballs!
 These would also be wonderful in my Spaghetti and Meatballs recipe!

 It’s not really clear how meatballs originated, but I am certainly happy these round balls of meat came to be so popular!
 With all the varieties of meatball recipes out there, including turkey and chicken meatballs, it’s sometimes nice to stick with a more basic and traditional meatball.
-In this recipe, I combined ground beef and ground pork which had that flavor I was looking for.
+In this recipe, I combined ground beef and ground pork which had that flavor I was looking for as I was trying to replicate Grandma’s meatballs.
 For a saucier meatball, give my Honey BBQ Meatballs and Teriyaki Meatballs a try.